Tuesday, April 14, 2026

 Many people didn't trust Darwin.

-"I do get a little testy when someone challenges my thinking," Sally said.
+"Well said, Sid.
+I get a little testy when someone challenges my thinking," said Sally.

 "We hold these truths to be self-evident, that all men are created equal"…we can't even agree to honor that."